perfana/tiny-bank/README.md

 ## Overview

-1. **Tiny Bank Spring Boot Application**
+1. **Tiny Bank Application**
-   The core of the system is a Spring Boot application.
-It serves as the main service responsible for managing banking operations.
-Key features include:
+   The core of the system is a Spring Boot service with a simple node HTML application on top with the following screens:
-    - **Retrieving account information**: The application connects to two external WireMock services to fetch account details and the current account balance for users.
+    - **Account overview**: Calls two external services to 1) fetch account details and 2) the current account balance for users.
-    - **Transaction management**: The application interacts with a PostgreSQL database to fetch transaction information.
+    - **Transactions overview**: Get latest payment transactions for the user.
+The transactions are in a PostgreSQL database.

 2. **WireMock Services**
-   Two WireMock servers are used to simulate external APIs:
+   Two WireMock servers are used to simulate the remote services:
-    - One provides **account information**, such as user details or account metadata.
+    - One provides **account information**, such as user details and available accounts.
-    - The other provides the **current account balance** for the respective accounts.
+    - The other provides the **current account balance** for given accounts.

-      These services allow for controlled testing and can simulate different response scenarios, like delays or errors, for resilience testing.
+   These Wiremock services can simulate delays or errors for resilience testing.

-3. **PostgreSQL Database**
+3. **PostgreSQL database**
-   The database is designed to store information related to transactions.
-The Tiny Bank application uses this database to get the most recent transaction or the transaction overview.
+   The database contains transactions information.
+The Tiny Bank application uses this database to get the most recent transaction for the transaction overview screen.

-4. **k6 Load Testing**
+4. **k6 load script**
-    - **k6** is a performance testing tool used to simulate user load on the Tiny Bank application.
+    - **k6** is used to generate simulated user load on the Tiny Bank application.
     - This helps test the resilience and scalability of the system under heavy traffic conditions.
     - Care is taken that it is an "open system" so that the arrival rate of requests stays constant when the responses slow down.